onejeuu/sc-file/docs/source/support.rst

 | ``❌ Not supported by scfile``
 | ``➖ Not supported by format``

 | \* Conversion time for the reference model.
-Results for game assets vary with model complexity and hardware.
+Results for game assets vary with model complexity.

 ``.efkmodel``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^